 In the browser game, software developers have constantly updated their products to include all the latest and greatest additions in the name of staying competitive.
+Like the addition of chrome dark mode and now everyone's following and offering their own version.
 Brand loyalty and trust have also been influential in keeping Microsoft's Internet Explorer in the top two most popular browsers even while Mozilla's Firefox rose to popularity in the early 2000s.
 But Google is taking a different approach.
 Will it pay off?

 In September 2008, Google began capitalizing on the brand it built in its first decade of business by releasing its own Web browser.
 Sharing the name of Google's Chrome operating system, the Chrome Browser is currently available for Windows XP, Vista and 7, Mac OS X, and Linux (both Gnome and KDE desktops).
 At the same time it released its first browser, Google launched the open source project Chromium to encourage community contributions that could enhance Chrome over time [sources: Goodger, Google, Kegal and Martin].